Angus, Nebraska

 Angus is an unincorporated hamlet in Nuckolls County, Nebraska, United States, located approximately seven miles south of Edgar.
 A sod house was built there in 1967 to celebrate the town's centennial.
 A small piece of wall with a window remained as late as 2006, but may have fallen since.
-Google Maps never bothered to image Angus.

 The community was named after J. B. Angus, a railroad man.

+History

+The area in the early 1900s was known for the local car company by Charles Marion Fuller, known as "Angus Automobile Company".
+Over 600 cars were produced between the fall of 1907 and the Spring of 1909, with dealerships reaching as far as the city of Denver.

+Angus, from the early 1920's to the later 1940's, had the first cement swimming pool in Nuckrolls County, and was a town with a significant local economy.

+In 1970, all eligible voters decided to unanimously vote to disincorporate.
+The post office closed on July 18, 1975.